What Causes Scoliosis in Adults?

 Diagnosing Scoliosis

-While scoliosis can affect all ages, it’s most commonly diagnosed in adolescents between the ages of 10 and 18.
+While scoliosis can affect all ages, it’’s most commonly diagnosed in adolescents between the ages of 10 and 18, making it crucial to diagnose scoliosis early.
 One of the most challenging aspects of treating scoliosis is early detection.

 Not only can adolescent idiopathic scoliosis (AIS) differ greatly in severity level from patient to patient, it has no known cause, and can also be very difficult to diagnose.
 This is because, for the largest group of patients with scoliosis (adolescents), pain is rarely part of their experience.